 If you plan to cook your meal, then you can buy all your groceries from supermarkets such as Kaufland, Lidl or Profi.
 You can also support the local economy by buying vegetables from smaller shops or markets.

 In Romania drinking in public spaces is forbidden by law.
-So, if you’re planning to go outside for a drink, the best bet is to either go to a bar or at a restaurant.
+So, if you’re planning to go outside for a drink, the best bet is to either go to a bar or to a restaurant.
 There, the prices for a bottle of beer go at about 6 – 8 RON, and a bottle of good wine goes upwards to 30 RON.